-But, many of us have full time jobs and a family which can make it difficult to juggle taking care of our parents without making a drastic lifestyle change.
-Today, more and more families are utilizing home care as a way to take care of their parents or loved ones.
-But how much does senior in-home really cost and is it really worth it?
+However, many of us have full-time jobs and a family, which can make it challenging to juggle taking care of our parents without making a drastic lifestyle change.
+Today, more and more family members are utilizing senior care to take care of their parents or loved ones.
+But how much does senior in-home care cost, and is it really worth it?

-According to the “Cost of Care Survey,” by Genworth, home care costs less than adult day care, assisted living and skilled nursing.
+According to the “Cost of Care Survey,” by Genworth, national average home care costs less than adult daycare, assisted living, and skilled nursing.

-The national cost of home care per hour ranges from $10 to $36, compare that with:
+The national senior home care cost per hour ranges from $10 to $36, compare that with:

 - Nursing homes: can cost up to $948 a day

 - Assisted living community: can cost up to $3,450 a month

 Now, that you’ve seen the cost of home care services – it’s also important that you see the benefits that come with hiring someone to take care of your loved one.

 One of the most important benefits of having senior care is the ability to receive home care right in your home.

 Since our aging loved ones are in a familiar environment, they are more relaxed and open to receiving care, whereas going to a strange place (such as a nursing home) may cause them stress or confuse them.
 The most common reason seniors hire caregivers is that they want to feel independent again.
 As our parents’ age, they find it harder to get out of the house, and their daily living activities are greatly reduced.

 With a caregiver, they are able to still do activities of daily living including: